Last Updated on by Jeremy

 You're probably going to arrive early anyway to beat the traffic, so why not enjoy the extra time with good food and your favorite beer?
 A win all around.

-In fact, doing all this in the parking lot is especially worth it as Key Bank Pavilion has a rather strict security policy, that was further strengthened in 2017 after a few arena bombings in Europe (and further strengthened again in 2018 for no apparent reason).
+In fact, doing all this in the parking lot is especially worth it as they have a rather strict security policy, that was further strengthened in 2017 after a few arena bombings in Europe (and further strengthened again in 2018 for no apparent reason).

 During our concert no purses or bags of 4″ were allowed in, despite no previous warning, which prompted many attendees to have to run back to their cars, and one girl who even hid her purse under a traffic cone only to fortuitously find it still there after the show was over.